mohammaditabassumkhatib-oss/Adaptive-Diagnostic-Engine/README.md

 ### What AI helped with

-**Claude (claude.ai)** was used as the primary architectural thinking partner throughout this project:
+**ChatGPT** was used as the primary architectural thinking partner throughout this project:

 - Designed the MongoDB schema (Questions + UserSession collections), including the compound index strategy on `{difficulty, topic}` for performant question lookup.
-- Explained and derived the IRT update formula, including why α=0.3 is appropriate for a 10-question test window.
+- Derived the IRT update formula, including why α=0.3 is appropriate for a 10-question test window.
 - Suggested the MongoDB aggregation pipeline for finding the "closest difficulty" question — specifically the `$addFields` + `$abs` + `$subtract` pattern, which I wasn't familiar with.
-- Helped structure the project with clean separation of concerns (routes → services → db layers).

 **OpenAI gpt-4o-mini** is used at runtime to generate the personalized study plan.
 The prompt was manually crafted and tuned to produce